paulinemarg/portfolio/README.md

 * Javascript

 ## Design
 I followed a responsive design principle both for desktop and mobile.
-I used mainly HTML and CSS to design my webpage, however I included some snippets of Javascript like: Owl-Carousel, Scroll-up button, sticky/toggle-navbar, text-animation.
+I used mainly HTML and CSS to design my webpage, however I included some snippets of Javascript like: Scroll-up button, sticky/toggle-navbar, text-animation and project tab.

 [Visit my Portfolio page](https://paulinemarg.github.io/portfolio/)